-- a) Avoid all situations that could result in conflicts of interest. - b) Seek approval in writing from the relevant approvers set out under the Outside Appointment Guide (OA Guide) before accepting any outside employment (including self employment). - c) Exercise good judgement when offering or accepting gifts from customers (existing or potential), business associates, brokers or members of the public. - d) Avoid any personal investment in the business of a customer, supplier, competitor or business introduced by or affiliated with a customer or supplier.
-You may undertake personal investments in listed securities subject to compliance with relevant policies and standards. - e) Comply with reporting and disclosure requirements of potential or actual conflicts of interest, including requirements imposed by law. - f) Consult LCS, HR and/or your line manager as soon as you are aware of any actual or potential conflicts.
+- a) Avoid all situations that could result in conflicts of interest. - b) Seek approval in writing from your Group Business Unit/Support Unit Head and/or Country Head and Compliance before accepting any outside employment (including self employment), unless they are being undertaken in connection with your duties at DBS. - c) Exercise good judgement when offering or accepting gifts from customers (existing or potential), business associates, brokers or members of the public. - d) Avoid any personal investment in the business of a customer, supplier, competitor or business introduced by or affiliated with a customer or supplier.
+You may undertake personal investments in listed securities subject to compliance with relevant policies and standards. - e) Comply with reporting and disclosure requirements of potential or actual conflicts of interest, including requirements imposed by law. - f) Consult Legal, Compliance & Secretariat (LCS), Human Resource (HR) and/or your supervisor as soon as you are aware of any actual or potential conflicts.